Go-astronomy logo

 (CAN-iss MY-ner)

-The Northern constellation of Canis Minor, the Lesser Dog, is best viewed in Spring during the month of March.
+Canis Minor is the 71st largest constellation.
 It's brightest star is Procyon at magnitude 0.34.
 The boundary of the Canis Minor constellation contains 2 stars that host known exoplanets.

 1. Pronunciation: